The Student Health Advisory Committee is:

 Current SHAC members:

-· Members: Mary Kate Fennelly, John Langer, Lindsey Norman, Jozelyna Calderon, Megan Leabo, Megan Hasley, Ali Meinters, Chris Reis, Jasmine Maddox, Derek Bradley, Samantha Habinck, Nnamdi Nwaneri, Aaron Reinke, Renae Beard, Jessica Haring, Holly Wanninger, Molly Schebler, Ashley Klein, and Andrea Errthum.
+· Members: Mary Kate Fennelly, John Langer, Lindsey Norman, Jozelyna Calderon, Megan Leabo, Megan Hasley, Ali Meinters, Chris Reis, Jasmine Maddox, Derek Bradley, Samantha Habinck, Nnamdi Nwaneri, Aaron Reinke, Renae Beard, Jessica Haring, Holly Wanninger, Molly Schebler, Ashley Klein, Andrea Errthum and Erin Gomez.

 To be a part of the SHAC team: